 Also referred to as Music City U.S.A., Nashvegas, and Athens of the South (due to its high number of educational institutions) Nashville, Tennessee is a hotspot for both era-defining culture as well as irresistible local charms.

-The Ultimate Guide to Nashville in a Weekend
+The Complete Travel Guide to Nashville in a Weekend

 The Best Time to Visit Nashville